ConvTranspose2d Explained: Learnable Upsampling in PyTorch

 nn.ConvTranspose2d(16, 33, kernel_size=(3, 5), stride=(2, 1), padding=(4, 2))

-The decoder path uses transposed convolutions to progressively restore spatial resolution from the bottleneck [5].
-At each scale, the upsampled features are concatenated with skip connections from the corresponding encoder level.
-This is the architecture behind most modern medical image segmentation.
-Andrew Ng's deeplearning.ai course covers this architecture in detail, including the transposed convolution step [2].
+U-Net (Ronneberger et al., 2015): The decoder path uses transposed convolutions to progressively restore spatial resolution from the bottleneck, concatenating skip connections from the encoder at each scale.
+Andrew Ng's deeplearning.ai course covers this architecture in detail, including the transposed convolution step.

-FCN, DeepLab variants, and SegFormer decoder heads all use some form of learned upsampling (either transposed convolutions or bilinear upsampling followed by a 1x1 conv) to match the output resolution to the input image resolution.
+Semantic Segmentation heads: FCN, DeepLab variants, and SegFormer decoder heads all use transposed convolutions (or bilinear upsampling + conv) to match output resolution to input resolution.

-ConvTranspose2dis learnable upsampling — not a true deconvolution or mathematical inverse- It works by inserting zeros between input elements, then applying a standard convolution [3]
+ConvTranspose2dis learnable upsampling, not true deconvolution- It works by inserting zeros between inputs then convolving — enabling spatial expansion

-output_paddingor passoutput_sizein the forward call to resolve shape ambiguity whenstride > 1[1] - For clean 2x upsampling with no surprises:
+output_paddingoroutput_sizeinforward()to resolve shape ambiguity whenstride > 1 - For clean 2× upsampling:

 References